-CSN Holder Number: FAX RET URN +64 3 308 1311

-I/We

-of (Name)

-OI (Place)

-being a shareholder of J , tional Limited (the "Com npany"), hereby

-appoint of

-or falling that pareas (Name) a.f (Place)

-or failing that person (Name) of (Place)

-al Meeting of the Company to be held in the Fuesday 25 October 2011 at 11:00 am , and

-discretionary proxies girdiscretionary proxies girto the section in the att is only able to exercise shareholder's vote.
-Exp ven to them in reseven to him or her cached Notice of Noroxies where the press instructions of the control of t spect of the resolution), of in respect of a resolution Meeting entitled "Voting I shareholder has provided exclude instructions that or she thinks fit (unless the proxy is prohib or abstain from voting.
-A proxy will be prohi in in which that proxy is interested or disqualifi Restrictions" for disqualified persons).
-In such d him or her with an express instruction as to give the proxy discretion to exercise that shar how to vote, the following should be complete bited from vectors of the bit of n exercising voting (referes, the proxy exercise that

-RESOLUTIONS: FOR AGAINST

-1. Annual Report The Annual Report fo r the Company for the year ended 30 June 20 011, including the Auditors' Report, be received.

-2. Auditors' remuneration The Company's board horised to fix the auditors' ' remuneration.

-3. Election of director Paul Anthony Connell be elected as a dir ector of the Company.

-Signed this day of 2011

-Signature Signature

-Note: Completed prox at the following addres The Share Regis Just Water Inter c/o Link Market PO Box 384 Ashburton 7740 New Zealand s: trar national Limited Services ed by the Company's Sha are Registrar no later than 11.00am on Frid a ay 21 Oc tober 2011
+CSN Holder Number: FAX RETU RN +64 3 308 1311 I/We of (Name) 01 (Place) being a shareholder of Jus t Water International L imited (the "Company"), hereby appoint of 6.92 (Name) • (Place) or failing that person (Name) of (Place) for me/us on my/our be half at the Annual Meeting of th ne Company to be held in the discretionary proxies give discretionary proxies give to the section in the attac is only able to exercise pro shareholder's vote.
+Expres en to them in respect of en to him or her in respe- ched Notice of Meeting coxies where the shareho ess instructions exclude in will vote as he or she thinks fi the resolution), or abstain from ct of a resolution in which that p entitled "Voting Restrictions" for older has provided him or her wit nstructions that give the proxy d direct the proxy how to vote, the voting.
+A proxy will be prohibited in the prohibited or disqualified persons.
+In such it han express instruction as to his cretion to exercise that share! ted from v d from v nstances low to e holder's n exercising oting (refer s, the proxy exercise that RESOLUTIONS: FOR AGAINST 1.
+Annual Report The Annual Report for the the Company for the year ended 30 June 2012, including the e Auditors' Report, be received.
+2. Auditors' remuneration The Company's board or to fix the auditors' remuneration.
+3. Election of director Anthony Edwin Falkenst tein be re-elected as a dire ector of the Company.
+Signed this day of 2 012 Signature Signature Note: Completed proxies at the following address: The Share Registra Just Water Interna c/o Link Market Se PO Box 384 Ashburton 7740 ar ational Limited e Company's Share Registrar no la ater than 11.00am on Tuesday / 23 Oct tober 2012